Sexual Advances at Work

 Seek Help if You Are a Victim of Sexual Advances

 If you are the victim of unwelcome sexual advances, consult the experienced New York discrimination attorneys of Phillips & Associates.
 We can protect your rights and help you pursue your claim before the EEOC.
-At Phillips & Associates, our aggressive advocates have extensive experience litigating sexual harassment and discrimination claims and are committed to achieving the best possible outcome in your case.
+At Phillips & Associates, our aggressive advocates have extensive experience litigating harassment and discrimination claims and are committed to achieving the best possible outcome in your case.
 We understand that pursuing a sexual harassment claim is daunting, but believe that no one should have tolerate unwelcome sexual advances in the workplace.
 Our firm is dedicated to providing the highest quality legal representation to sexual harassment victims in all areas of New York.
 Call us today at (866) 229-9441 for a free, confidential consultation — there is no fee unless we recover — or Contact Us online.

 When you go to a job interview, you are on your best behavior.
 Unfortunately, some prospective employers may not be on theirs.
 Sexual advances during the hiring process may be anxiety-inducing.
 If you are groped or otherwise the recipient of sexual advances in a job interview or another recruitment setting, you should be aware that this is illegal.
 Since even highly qualified job applicants may have trouble finding jobs, you may be reluctant to report what happened or nervous about the long-term consequences.
-The New York City sexual harassment lawyers at Phillips & Associates can provide advice on your options and help you bring a claim.
+The New York City discrimination lawyers at Phillips & Associates can provide advice on your options and help you bring a claim.

-Sexual advances are a form of sexual harassment, which is prohibited in the workplace, including during the hiring process.
+Sexual advances are a form of sex harassment, which is prohibited in the workplace, including during the hiring process.
 As a job applicant, you may encounter one or both of two different forms of sexual harassment.
 The first is quid pro quo harassment, in which an employer promises to hire the applicant or provide another employment-related benefit if they will perform a sexual favor, comply with a sexual advance, or go on a date.

 The other type of harassment is hostile work environment harassment.
 This happens if an employer acts in a way that a reasonable person would find intimidating, hostile, or offensive.
 Unless the sexual advance is a criminal assault or something equally egregious, a single incident of harassment would probably not qualify as actionable sexual harassment.
 More often, this type of harassment happens once the victim has the job and is forced to endure sexual advances on a regular basis.

 If you experienced sexual advances during the hiring process, you may be entitled to damages.
 Federal, state, and local laws prohibit sexual harassment.
 The primary federal law dealing with sexual advances during the hiring process is Title VII.
-The Equal Employment Opportunity Commission enforces Title VII's prohibition on sex discrimination, and sexual harassment is a type of sex discrimination.
+The Equal Employment Opportunity Commission enforces Title VII's prohibition on sex discrimination, and sex harassment is a type of sex discrimination.